Rasel-Mahmud-61/FullStack-App/README.md

 ## 👉 Indroduction

-**This is a fullstack web app.
-Here multiple people's ID, NAME, Date can be added, removed, and updated dynamically.
-It can directly interact with the MySQL database.
-Here I used HTML, CSS for Frontend and Node.js for backend.**
+**This web application allows users to dynamically add, remove, and update multiple people's ID, name, and date records.
+It is designed to interact directly with a MySQL database.
+The frontend is developed using HTML and CSS, while the backend is powered by Node.js.**

+## ✍️Technologies

+- HTML
+- CSS
+- JavaScript
+- Node.js
+- MySQL

 ## ✍️ Features